 - The letter tiles are color coded, giving the students visual cues as to what category they belong to on the magnet board.

-- As a mastery-based program, we make sure that students understand the basics before asking them to move on to a more complex task.
-For example, before asking a student to comprehend the sentence The hawk sat on her nest, we make sure that he is able to easily decode the word hawk.
-Because the child has already mastered the sounds of the phonogram AW, his working memory is freed up to work on comprehension.
+- With our mastery-based program, we make sure that students understand the basics before asking them to move on to a more complex task.
+For example, before asking a student to comprehend the sentence The hawk sat on her nest, we make sure that the child is able to easily decode the word hawk.
+Because the sounds of the phonogram AW have already been mastered, the child’s working memory is freed up to work on comprehension.

 - Crucial information is reviewed frequently.
 This pushes the information into long-term memory, freeing up working memory space.

 An effective working memory is a necessary part of the learning process.
-But the good news is you can help your child strengthen his working memory!
-With a bit of extra effort, you and your child will see big rewards!
+But the good news is you can help strengthen your child’s working memory!
+With a bit of extra effort, you will both see big rewards!

 Photo credit: Rachel Neumann